natcarvajal/Work-Day-Scheduler-HW-5/README.md

 # Work-Day-Scheduler-HW-5

-(Edit below to fit homeowrk)
-This week’s homework required to create an application that an employee can use to generate a random password based on criteria they’ve selected.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
+This week’s homework required to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+I chose [Day.js](https://day.js.org/) as my library.

 ## Purpose: ##